-How can we use performance and speculative prototyping to construct alternative visions in times of political uncertainty?
+How can we use immersive speculative prototyping to construct alternative visions for emerging technologies such as Artificial Intelligence in times of political uncertainty and shifting climates?

 / 31.
 July - 25.
 August 2017